 Most pets, especially dogs, need regular exercise to stay healthy - much like humans.
 In fact, research shows that you’re four times more likely to meet physical activity guidelines if you own a dog.
-Dog owners spend around 300 minutes a week walking with their pets - around 200 minutes a week more than non-dog owners.

 But it’s not just your step count that will reap the benefits of regular walks with your dog - you’ll feel the rewards mentally, too.
 Research tells us that exercising outdoors, rather than indoors, is associated with greater feelings of revitalisation, increased energy levels, and decreased levels of tension, anger, confusion, and depression.